googleapis/google-cloud-ruby/OVERVIEW.md

 [Google Cloud Search](https://cloud.google.com/search/) ([docs](https://cloud.google.com/search/reference/rest/index)) allows an application to quickly perform full-text and geo-spatial searches without having to spin up instances and without the hassle of managing and maintaining a search service.

-See the [gcloud-ruby Search API documentation](rdoc-ref:Gcloud::Search) to learn how to connect to Cloud Search using this library.
+See the {Gcloud::Search gcloud-ruby Search API documentation} to learn how to connect to Cloud Search using this library.

 ```ruby
 require "gcloud"